mozilla/glean/docs/user/pings/testing-custom-pings.md

 }
 ```

-Finally, here is a simple unit test that intercepts the `MyCustomPingScheduler.schedulePing()` call in order to perform the validation on the data.
+The following unit test intercepts the `MyCustomPingScheduler.submitPing()` call in order to perform the validation on the data.
 This specific example uses Mockito, but any other framework would work.

 ```kotlin
 // Metrics and pings definitions.